marc-rene/Open_A-Life/README.md

   - Diseases act like Traders, except they just enter into adjacent territory

+Factions can also have **agents**.
+The purpose of agents is to give each faction some more character.
+Let's say there is a **Red Army** Faction, the Red Army could have an agent which could be a person or squad which is traversing the world on their own mission.
+They can also visit individual cells and participate in missions such as trade, sabotage, or just visiting.

+Agents should contain:

+ - The owning Faction's ID

+ - A Unique ID

+ - A Unique Name

+ - Targetted Location *(Where they're going to)*

+ - What their mission is *(Trade, diplomacy, sabotage, etc...
+Can be done with a simple enum)*

+ - An integer representing their **quality** *(Are they a grunt or at the top of their class?)*

 # API

 The API folder is where all of our API files shall be.
 The required files and their responsibility are as follows: